Saudi Arabia and Iran: Friends or Foes?

 Which country do you like more, Saudi Arabia or Iran?

-Did you share any parts of the book with policy makers before it was published?
+Did you share parts of the book with policy makers before it was published?

-Yes.
 I shared the first three critical chapters of the book with the White House and the U.S. State Department, and with colleagues in Saudi Arabia, over a year and a half before the book was published.
 This was before President Obama discussed his theory of "equilibrium" between Saudi Arabia and Iran, the same theory which I had elaborated on in detail in the chapters I sent to the White House and the State Department.
 I offered to share the same chapters with Iran’s authorities, but received a request once the book had entered publication and was under copyright controls.
-Since I could not share the chapters then, I gave an interview on the Saudi-Iranian relations to the political reform journal, Iran-e Farda, which is read by Iran’s senior political decision makers.
+Since I could not share the chapters then, I gave an interview on the Saudi-Iranian relations to the political reform journal, Iran-e Farda.

 Who funded the book project?

 Are differences and conflicts between Shias and Sunnis the main cause of the Saudi-Iranian rivalry?

 No. The Shia-Sunni divide is a driver of the Saudi-Iranian policy roles, but it is not the primary motive.
 The primary motive of those roles is to preserve stability and security for the Saudi and Iranian states.
 Once that goal is ensured, Riyadh and Tehran have throughout their shared history shown a great deal of ability to reign in the ideological undertones of their foreign policy behavior.

 Have you been asked to help build bridges between Saudi Arabia and Iran?